cartridge-gg/cairo-vm-pipeline/README.md

 ./run.sh
 ```

-A cleanup script is available in `./scripts` to teardown generated files.
+A cleanup script is available in `./scripts` to teardown generated files and reinitialize submodules.